airpick/studyNotes/Code/Web/cssNotes.md

 These four values work like a clock: top, right, bottom, left, and will produce the exact same result as using the side-specific margin instructions.

+### 5.7 Text
+#### 5.7.1 Text Align `text-align`
+Controls alignment of the text relative to the page.
+Available alignment types are:

+* `justify`: causes all lines of text except the last line to meet the left and right edges of the line box
+* `left`: selected by default - left-aligns the text
+* `right`: right-aligns the text
+* `center`: centers the text

 ## 6 Units of Measurement
 ### 6.1 Absolute Units
 Absolute units tie to physical units of length, such as `in` or `mm`.